 Hello!
 This page will answer most of the questions you may have regarding IV Sedation and what that means for you in helping you acheive a healthy and beautiful smile.
-Both Dr. Jim and Dr. Ben along with Kimberly RN, have had extensive training in IV Sedation.
+Both Dr. Austin and Dr. Ben along with Kimberly RN, have had extensive training in IV Sedation.
 100% (no kidding!) of our IV patients say "Wow, that was great.
 I will never do dentistry another way!"

 What does it feel like?
 Will I be asleep?